Lone Pine Ranch Animal Shelter

 Lone Pine is a no-kill shelter with over 90 dogs and cats (as of September 2014).
 Lone Pine isn't like other shelters in that it is not a brick and concrete facility.
 The Shelter sits on 4 acres.

 The dog kennels range in size from 6 ft x 6 ft to 3 times that size.
 All kennels have a roof, a gravel or brick floor, and each dog has a dog house.
 There are three different exercise yards that dogs in that area are let out to play in.

 The Cat Barn is a converted milk barn.
 The cats are free to move about the barn.
 There is an enclosed patio area that the cats love to go and catch some sun in.

-WISH LIST: Volunteers, Foster Homes, canned dog and cat food, light color collars of all sizes (we write the names on them), Cedar chips, bleach, heavy heavy duty trash bags, money for vet car and medication.
+WISH LIST: Volunteers, Foster Homes, canned dog and cat food, light color collars of all sizes (we write the names on them), Cedar chips, bleach, heavy duty trash bags, money for vet care and medication.

-Lone Pine survives on donations, grants, and fees that are collected from what few adoptions we have take place each year.
+Lone Pine survives on donations, grants, fundraisers and adoption fees.
 If you would like to donate, please go to our web site at www.lonepineshelter.org for more information.

 Come Meet our Pets:The shelter is open to the public ONLY on Saturdays, 10 a.m. - 1 p.m.
-However, if we do not have a volunteer to open, or the weather is bad, the Shelter does close.
-Please check our website at www.lonepineshelter.petfinder.com before you come out for opening and closing times.
+However, if the weather is bad, the Shelter does close.
+Please check our Facebook page before you come out for opening and closing information.

 We are always in need of volunteers.
 If you are interested, you may come to the shelter when LP is open or e-mail us for more information.
 Anyone under 16 years of age, must be accompanied by an adult.